LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/grep-stdin/_index.md

 ### `ls | grep` Example

-Let's match patterns for the contents of the home directory:
+Match patterns for all contents of the home directory:

-Find all files with a `.` in our home directory.
+Match all files with a `.` in our home directory.

 ```bash
 ls ~ | grep '\.'